PureGero/JustSkyblock/README.md

     $ git clone https://github.com/PureGero/JustSkyblock.git

-And a folder will be created called `JustSkyblock` with the source code inside
+A folder will be created called `JustSkyblock` with the source code inside

+IDEs
+====
+Setup an Eclipse workspace with

+    $ ./gradlew eclipse

+Setup and IntelliJ workspace with

+    $ ./graldew idea

 Compiling
 =========